mohamedmelrayes/DBMS/README.md

 - **Database Creation:** Allows users to create databases with specified names.
 - **Table Management:** Supports the creation, modification, and deletion of tables within databases.
 - **Data Manipulation:** Enables users to insert, update, delete, and query data within tables.
-- **Transaction Support:** Provides support for transactions to ensure data integrity and consistency.
-- **Backup and Restore:** Offers functionality for backing up and restoring databases for data preservation.
 - **Query Optimization:** Implements basic query optimization techniques for improved performance.

 ## How to Use